kime/frontend/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 - [ ] My code follows the style guidelines of this project
+- [ ] I have added unit tests for any new functionality
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings